 The average employee has multiple software platforms they use for work.
 Asking them to add another platform to the mix is a big request.
-They also get a huge amount of work done away from their desks, whether they’re traveling, working from home, or quickly responding to a notification while walking to a meeting.
+They also get a huge amount of work done away from their desks, whether they’re traveling, working from home, or quickly responding to notifications while walking to a meeting.
 This is why your employee advocacy program needs to support the mobile workforce and integrate with the business platforms your company uses.

-The right integrations allow employees to quickly respond to notifications within some of the most popular business applications, and use them securely and remotely without leaving their current window.
+The right integrations allow employees to quickly respond to notifications within some of the most popular business applications and use them securely and remotely without leaving their current window.
 You need to take an employee-focused approach to your employee advocacy initiative, and the proper software integrations will help you do that.

 Almost every organization has a collaboration tool that nearly all its employees use.
 Many of these tools are so popular, they’ve replaced email for internal communication.
 Employees spend a lot of time on their communication platforms because it allows them to complete multiple tasks.

-Slack, for example, is one of the most popular and fastest growing collaboration platforms in both professional and educational environments today.
-People use it for direct messages, group messages, setting reminders, creating to-do lists, video calls, sharing documents and more.
+Slack, for example, is one of the most popular and fastest-growing collaboration platforms in both professional and educational environments today.
+People use it for direct messages, group messages, setting reminders, creating to-do lists, video calls, sharing documents, and more.